oVirt/ovirt-ansible-infra/roles/oVirt.datacenters/README.md

 oVirt Datacenters
 =================

-The `ovirt.datacenters` role is used to set up or cleanup oVirt datacenters.
+The `oVirt.datacenters` role is used to set up or cleanup oVirt datacenters.

 Requirements
 ------------